GSB-WapplerSystems/gsb_core/README.md

 ### Further Reading

-For more information about feature flags in TYPO3, please refer to the [TYPO3 Documentation on Feature Flags](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/Configuration/FeatureToggles.html).
+For more information about feature flags in TYPO3, please refer to the [TYPO3 Documentation on Feature Flags](https://docs.typo3.org/m/typo3/reference-coreapi/12.4/en-us/Configuration/FeatureToggles.html).

-### Conclusion

-By following these instructions, you can easily manage feature flags in your TYPO3 project.
-This allows for greater flexibility and control over which features are enabled in different environments.

-If you have any questions or run into issues, feel free to reach out to the development team.

 ## Contribute
 As with TYPO3, we encourage you to join the project by submitting changes.
 Development of the GSB&nbsp;11 mainly happens in the GSB&nbsp;11 TYPO3 extension repositories.